-ComForCare owners are successful business professionals with proven track records that genuinely care about other people and who want to translate their prior success into a new venture that will make a significant impact in their communities.
-They all possess various degrees of business experience, but our ideal candidates all have similar traits and characteristics, including:
+ComForCare owners are successful business professionals who genuinely care about other people and want to translate their prior success into a new venture that will make a significant impact in their communities.
+They all possess varying degrees of business experience, but our ideal candidates all have similar traits and characteristics, including:

 - Highly Motivated Relationship Builder